eccsm/lexy/README.md

 ├── pubspec.yaml      # Project dependencies and metadata
 ├── README.md         # This file
 └── ...               # Other configuration files (e.g., .gitignore, analysis_options.yaml)

-## Contributing

-Contributions are welcome!
-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
-(Optional: Add more specific contribution guidelines if desired.)